jadianes/spark-movie-lens/README.md

 This Apache Spark tutorial will guide you step-by-step into how to use the [MovieLens dataset](http://grouplens.org/datasets/movielens/) to build a movie recommender using [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) with [Spark's Alternating Least Saqures](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation.
 It is organised in two parts.
 The first one is about getting and parsing movies and ratings data into Spark RDDs.
 The second is about building and using the recommender and persisting it for later use in our on-line recommender system.

 This tutorial can be used independently to build a movie recommender model based on the MovieLens dataset.
-Most of the code in the first part, about how to use ALS with the public MovieLens dataset, comes from my solution to one of the exercises proposed in the [CS100.1x Introduction to Big Data with Apache Spark by Anthony D. Joseph on edX](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x), that is also [**publicly available since 2014 at Spark Summit**](https://databricks-training.s3.amazonaws.com/movie-recommendation-with-mllib.html).
-Starting from there, I've added with minor modifications to use a larger dataset, then code about how to store and reload the model for later use, and finally a web service using Flask.
+Most of the code in the first part, about how to use ALS with the public MovieLens dataset, comes from my solution to one of the exercises proposed in the [CS100.1x Introduction to Big Data with Apache Spark by Anthony D. Joseph on edX](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x).
+Starting from there, I've added different techniques with modifications to use a larger dataset, then code about how to store and reload the model for later use, and finally a web service using Flask.

-In any case, the use of this algorithm with this dataset is not new (you can [Google about it](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=movielens%20dataset%20collaborative%20filtering)), and this is because we put the emphasis on ending up with a usable model in an on-line environment, and how to use it in different situations.
+In any case, the use of this algorithm with this dataset is not new (you can [Google about it](https://www.google.com/search?ei=tJSAX5WYC6Se4-EPlc6z-AU&q=movielens+dataset+recommender+system&oq=movielens+dataset+recommender+system&gs_lcp=CgZwc3ktYWIQAzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQRzIECAAQR1AAWABghTloAHACeACAAQCIAQCSAQCYAQCqAQdnd3Mtd2l6yAEIwAEB&sclient=psy-ab&ved=0ahUKEwiVwqno-6fsAhUkzzgGHRXnDF8Q4dUDCA0&uact=5)), and this is because we put the emphasis on ending up with a usable model in an on-line environment, and how to use it in different situations.
 But I truly got inspired by solving the exercise proposed in that course, and I highly recommend you to take it.
 There you will learn not just ALS but many other Spark algorithms.

 It is the second part of the tutorial the one that explains how to use Python/Flask for building a web-service on top of Spark models.
 By doing so, you will be able to develop a complete **on-line movie recommendation service**.